15 Actions To Take This Fall For A Successful School Year

 "It takes a lot of time to get use to this new environment," says Meghan Cisar, assistant director of Student Success Programs at Kent State University.
 To help its new students acclimate, Kent State holds a welcome weekend and offers a first-year experience course as well, which other universities may do as well.

 2. Fine tune your study habits well before finals and that tougher spring semester

-Even college pros can use fall 2015 as a time to fine tune study habits.
+Even college pros can use fall semester as a time to fine tune study habits.
 Try one of these techniques which research shows might increase how much you can recall at test time.

 - Space out your study sessions rather than cramming.

 - Try studying in different locations each week.

 - Include several subjects in the study session rather than focusing on only one.